Visyond/website-hugo/site/content/landings/analysis.md

 featureTitle: Powerful enhanced analytics
 feature:
   - content: >-
-      Easy-to-read graphs and charts make a lot more sense than spreadsheets with hundreds of rows, columns and other variables.
+      High-impact, interactive data presentation - Easy-to-read graphs and charts make a lot more sense than spreadsheets with hundreds of rows, columns and other variables.
 Stakeholders need to make decisions quickly.
       Visyond gives you the tools to painlessly create slides and make them interactive so that different assumptions can be tested on the fly.
     ico: /img/feature-icons-v1_03.png
   - content: >-
-      “This year I want to increase revenue by 30%.
+      Straightforward identification of key variables - “This year I want to increase revenue by 30%.
 How do I do that?
 What is involved?”
 Visyond helps you find the answer to this and many other questions without spending weeks sourcing inputs, creating a spreadsheet, asking hundreds of ‘what-if’ questions.
     ico: /img/feature-icons-v1_09.png
   - content: >-
-      All it takes is a few clicks.
-Painless analysis.
+      Advanced analysis with a few clicks - All it takes is a few clicks.
 Input your numbers, select the type of analysis you would like to perform, press a button to run the analysis, and you are immediately presented with the results.
 Review, share and collaborate; fast and easy.
     ico: /img/feature-icons-v1_13.png
   - content: >-
-      At Visyond, our intelligent, powerful modelling financial platform is built for everyone who needs to make inputs, create models, analyse and test their theories and assumptions.
-Whether you are a financial modeller, admin assistant or investor, anyone can use our platform.
+      Easy to learn, simple to use, fast to adapt - Our intelligent, powerful modelling financial platform is built for everyone who needs to make inputs, create models, analyse and test their theories and assumptions.
+      Whether you are a financial modeler, admin assistant or investor, anyone can use Visyond.
     ico: /img/feature-icons-v1_17.png
   - content: >-
-      Financial analysis often requires analysts to perform many tedious and repetitive tasks that often result in errors in the spreadsheet.
+      Eliminate boring routine tasks - Financial analysis often requires analysts to perform many tedious and repetitive tasks that often result in errors in the spreadsheet.
 Visyond automates dozens of processes and allows those creating spreadsheets to focus on delivering impactful financial advice, instead of spending more time on data entry and fixing the formula.
     ico: /img/feature-icons-v1_21.png
   - content: >-
-      Within Visyond, we give you complete control of your financial models, which acts as a centralized data hub that contains all the needed information, starting from the numbers themselves, possible cases for each indicator, numerous scenarios, complete with reports & interactive slides.
+      Single source of truth - Within Visyond, we give you complete control of your financial models, which acts as a centralized data hub that contains all the needed information, starting from the numbers themselves, possible cases for each indicator, numerous scenarios, complete with reports & interactive slides.
     ico: /img/feature-icons-v1_25.png
 howToPhoto: /img/client_1a.jpg
 howToAsked: >-